$\kappa$-Minkowski as tangent space I: quantum partition of unity: The quantum partition of unity

 \subsection{Smooth manifolds and partition of unity}

-\paragraph{} In this subsection, we collect basics features characterising a partition of unity, given a smooth manifold $\mathcal{M}$.
-There are different definitions of the notion of partition of unity.
-We find convenient to start from the following one which will serve as a guideline to define a noncommutative extension in the next subsection.
+\paragraph{} In this section, we collect the basic features characterising a partition of unity on a smooth manifold $\mathcal{M}$.
+There exist different definitions of the notion of partition of unity.
+We find convenient to start from the following one which serves as a guideline to define a noncommutative extension in the next subsection.

 \begin{definition} A smooth partition of unity is defined by a set of functions $\{\chi_\alpha\}_\alpha$ satisfying the following conditions: \begin{enumerate}[label = \roman*)] \item $\chi_\alpha\in\mathcal{C^\infty(M)}$, \item $\{\Supp(\chi_\alpha)\}_\alpha$ is locally finite, \item $\chi_\alpha \geqslant 0$, \item $\sum_\alpha \chi_\alpha = \id_{\mathcal{C^\infty(M)}}$. \end{enumerate} The partition is said to be subordinate to an open cover $\{U_\alpha\}_\alpha$ of $\mathcal{M}$ if for every $\beta$ there exists $\alpha$ such that $\Supp(\chi_\beta) \subset U_\alpha$. \end{definition} Recall that a theorem guaranties that given a smooth paracompact manifold $\mathcal{M}$ with an open cover $\{U_\alpha \}_\alpha$, there always exists a partition of unity subordinate to $\{U_\alpha\}_\alpha$.